earthaYan/earthaYan.github.io/source/_posts/useEvent草案.md

 As a rule of thumb, it helps to think of events as things that objectively happened at a particular moment (“user visited a page”, “connected to a room”, “received a message”) regardless of how we structure the code.
 If the function name starts with `on` or `handle`, it’s probably an event.
 Conversely, events shouldn’t need to have cleanup code (because they represent discrete moments in time).

-# Drawbacks
+# 缺点

-* This adds a new concept to React.
+- This adds a new concept to React.
 People are already struggling with the best practices around defining functions ("should I use `useCallback` everywhere?") and this adds another layer to it.
-    * This is the biggest issue.
+  - This is the biggest issue.
 However, we think this concept is unavoidable in the practical usage of React so it benefits from a first-class API, a shared vocabulary, and a set of best practices.
 Between [#14099](https://github.com/facebook/react/issues/14099) and [#16956](https://github.com/facebook/react/issues/16956), the problem with `useCallback` invalidation is one of the top upvoted issues, is in our FAQ, and is one of the earliest patterns we needed to [write about](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) after introducing Hooks.
 Even in the world where [memoization is done by a compiler](https://www.youtube.com/watch?v=lGEMwh32soc), we have to distinguish between optimizations and semantic guarantees about re-firing.
 We suspect that `useEvent` is a fundamental missing piece in the Hooks programming model and that it will provide the correct way to fix overfiring effects without error-prone hacks like skipping dependencies.
-* Compared to a plain event handler, wrapping with `useEvent` looks more noisy.
+- Compared to a plain event handler, wrapping with `useEvent` looks more noisy.
-    * However, it makes more sense to compare it with `useCallback` which people use today to solve the same problems.
+  - However, it makes more sense to compare it with `useCallback` which people use today to solve the same problems.
 Many (likely the majority) of `useCallback` wrappers are used for functions that are never called during render, so they can be replaced with `useEvent`.
 Compared to them, `useEvent` is an ergonomic improvement (no dependency list and no invalidation).
 And it is optional, so if you prefer you can keep the code as is.
-* `useEvent` makes the "event handler" term broader than just the DOM event handlers.
+- `useEvent` makes the "event handler" term broader than just the DOM event handlers.
-    * It could be called something like `useStableCallback` or `useCommittedCallback`.
+  - It could be called something like `useStableCallback` or `useCommittedCallback`.
 However, the whole point is to encourage using it for event handlers.
 Having a short name helps, and "is this an event handler?" is a good rule of thumb for the majority of cases when you want to use it.
 Even in effects, the cases where you'd want to extract a part of logic into an event corresponds to when you want to express "something happened!" (e.g. the user visited a page, and you want to log that).
 Conceptually, these "events" are similar to Events in Functional Reactive Programming.
 But most importantly, it is already common in React to refer to any `on*` callback prop as an "event handler", regardless of whether it corresponds to any actual DOM event (e.g. `onIntersect`, `onFetchComplete`, `onAddTodo`). `useEvent` is exactly the same concept.
-* Compared to `useCallback`, the implementation of `useEvent` adds extra work to the commit phase.
+- Compared to `useCallback`, the implementation of `useEvent` adds extra work to the commit phase.
-    * However, in practice this pattern is already widespread.
+  - However, in practice this pattern is already widespread.
 Having a built-in way to do this and a set of best practices seems better overall than ad-hoc solutions that exist in many libraries and products but suffer from timing flaws.
-* There are a few edge cases.
+- There are a few edge cases.
 However, we think they’re not dealbreakers.
-    * Unmounting layout effects will observe the previous version of the event callback but unmounting non-layout effects will run after the switch, so they will observe the next version.
+  - Unmounting layout effects will observe the previous version of the event callback but unmounting non-layout effects will run after the switch, so they will observe the next version.
 This is similar to how reading a ref during unmounting layout and non-layout effects produces different results.
-    * The values in the event handler correspond to the values at the time it was called.
+  - The values in the event handler correspond to the values at the time it was called.
 This means that you don’t get truly “live” bindings.
 For example, if you have `async`/`await` inside an event and you read some prop after the `await`, the value will be the same as before the `await`.
 To get a “fresh” value again, you would need to step into another event.
 For this reason, events should usually not be asynchronous.
 It’s best to treat them as fire-and-forget: “here’s what just happened”
-    * The “conditional event” case like `onSomething={cond ? handler1 : handler2}`.
+  - The “conditional event” case like `onSomething={cond ? handler1 : handler2}`.
 In this case, if you use `onSomething` as an effect dependency, it would re-fire when `cond` changes.
 You can “protect” against it by moving the `useEvent` wrapping to the same component as the effect that calls `onSomething`.
 We may consider adding more runtime or linter warnings if this case ends up common.

-# Alternatives
+# 备选方案

-* Status quo: `useCallback` invalidates too often and there's no built-in solution.
+- Status quo: `useCallback` invalidates too often and there's no built-in solution.
 Also, no built-in solution to overfiring effects.
 We think this is ergonomically untenable and that a solution is needed.
-* Call `useEvent` something different.
+- Call `useEvent` something different.
 For example, `useStableCallback`.
 We think this makes it more difficult to tell when to use it.
 Longer or more complex name also makes it less ergonomic.
-* Give the `useEvent` behavior to `useCallback`.
+- Give the `useEvent` behavior to `useCallback`.
 We don’t want to do this because they have sufficiently different semantics.
-* Force React event handlers to always be declared with `useEvent`.
+- Force React event handlers to always be declared with `useEvent`.
 This seems premature at this point.
-* Add an API to read the "latest" versions of arbitrary values instead.
+- Add an API to read the "latest" versions of arbitrary values instead.
 We find that this gets noisy in practice since a block of code often needs to read multiple values.
 Marking entire blocks of code (functions) instead of individual values is more convenient as the amount of code grows, and solves the same problem in a more generic way.
-* Add some special API to `useEffect` instead.
+- Add some special API to `useEffect` instead.
 We think this is not broad enough because the problem with memoizing event handlers is the same, and so a shared solution is better.
-* Same proposal, but allow calling event handlers during rendering.
+- Same proposal, but allow calling event handlers during rendering.
 We think this creates too many footguns.
-* Same proposal, but different timing of when the "current" version is switched up.
+- Same proposal, but different timing of when the "current" version is switched up.
 This is an open question.
-* Same proposal, but different linter behavior or runtime warnings.
+- Same proposal, but different linter behavior or runtime warnings.
 E.g. warn at runtime if an event is passed a dependency to an effect, and then lint to exclude events from dependencies altogether.

-# Adoption strategy
+# 采用的策略

 Release it in a minor.
 Change the dependency linter suggestions to wrap functions starting with `on*` or `handle*` into `useEvent` instead of the linter's current `useCallback` suggestion.
 Write new documentation teaching common patterns.